sebastienserre/wp-gestsup-connector/readme.txt

 Add a form to your website allowing your customer to open ticket directly in your GestSup Helpdesk

+/!\ New in WP Gestsup Connector 1.5.0 => Add the form with a new editor ( Gutenberg ) Block

 == Installation ==
 1. unzip
 2. upload to wp-content/plugin